microsoft/InnerEye-DeepLearning/docs/source/md/software_design_overview.md

 repositories (most importantly [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) and [InnerEye-Gateway](https://github.com/microsoft/InnerEye-Gateway)).

-For detailed guidance for developers, please refer to the [coding guidelines](coding_guidelines.md).

 ## Version Control

 Software code versioning is done via GitHub.
 The code with the highest level of quality control is in the "main" branch.